slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The only successful changes are those coming from within.

+> *'You cannot find peace by avoiding life.' -- Virginia Woolf*

 <!--
 burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.
 -->